juniorCitizen/react-product-catalog/README.md

 # PRODUCT CATALOG

-simple product catalog website and backend with product data, user and client management functionalities suitable for small businesses, written with react and node.js
+simple product catalog website and backend with product data, contact management functionalities suitable for small businesses, written with react and node.js

 ## INSTALL